ABC-iRobotics/fanuc-webcontrol/README.md

 ## Installation

-**NOTE**: If the Robot Software Version is 7.20x or earlier, than must be used the files from `legacy` folders!

 1. Build the `*.kl` files in the `karel` folder with Roboguide and copy them to the robot `MD:` folder
 2. Copy the `*.htm` file from the `examples` folder to the robot `MD:` folder
 3. Copy the `webmotion.ls` file from the `tpe` folder to the robot `MD:` folder